Ninja Kiwi: Gameplay of Bloons Super Monkey

 The player must move around a monkey in superhero clothing (hence, Super Monkey) with their mouse to pop oncoming Bloons in increasingly difficult levels.
 Winning a level earns the player the in-game currency "Power Blops" which enable the player to upgrade their Super Monkey's abilities.

 After every round the player is graded Gold, Silver or Bronze, depending on how many Bloons have been popped.
 If the player fails to pop enough bloons for a Bronze grading, the level is not passed and must be repeated to advance.

+In addition, the sequel, Bloons Super Monkey 2, contains a new system for upgrades where you can upgrade several parts of the monkey, such as his eyes or his individual arms.
+The sequel also interduces the Diamond grade, obtainable by popping every single bloon.

 Ninja Kiwi Archive

-The Ninja Kiwi Archive was released July 8, 2020 as a way for NinjaKiwi to preserve their original Flash games after its end-of-life announcement by Adobe as a free Steam app.
+The Ninja Kiwi Archive was released July 8, 2020, as a way for Ninja Kiwi to preserve their original Flash games after its end-of-life announcement by Adobe as a free Steam app.
 This allows 67 of their flash games, with the exception of Who Wants To Be A Bloonionaire? and Bloons TD 5 Deluxe to be played after Flash's end-of-life, however it still requires an internet connection for the games to be played.
-12 January 2021, NinjaKiwi officially removed its flash games from the playable section of the website, and simultaneously announced that because of the end-of-life deadline, the archive will remain indefinitely unplayable.
+January 12, 2021, Ninja Kiwi officially removed its flash games from the playable section of the website, and simultaneously announced that because of the end-of-life deadline, the archive will remain indefinitely unplayable.
 However, the app was fixed again in February 2021 and in March of the same year was released as an independent launcher that does not require Steam.